themudo/Portfolio/README.md

 ## Share
 ![GThemudo citations per paper year0](https://user-images.githubusercontent.com/3418135/221350321-0076a5b2-9aab-4cb6-9f1b-9bf4dab45789.png)

 Line graph showing my citation patterns x years after publication.
 The article that performed better is also my most cited paper, a [review article about genomic research in non-model organism](https://doi.org/10.1016/j.margen.2016.04.012).
 Notice that the sum of citations in this graph totals 37, while Google Scholar found [169](https://scholar.google.com/citations?view_op=view_citation&hl=pt-PT&user=KuLozM0AAAAJ&citation_for_view=KuLozM0AAAAJ:CYCckWUYoCcC).
 Searching [Open Citations](https://opencitations.net/index/search?text=10.1016%2FJ.MARGEN.2016.04.012) (remember to capitalize the DOI), I found 114 citations.
-Open Citations has an advantage that the timespan is months is given between the citation and the date of publication.
+Open Citations has an advantage that the timespan in months is given between the citation and the date of publication.
 Plotting a simple histogram shows a quite different story, with a consistently high number of citations per year after publication, with the highest number of citations on the second year.

 ![Next Gen Biology citation per year histogram](https://user-images.githubusercontent.com/3418135/221831188-1e4e108e-3143-4e5e-88c8-2d32d460bfb2.png)

 ![Most cited papers Mbovis per year per paper](https://user-images.githubusercontent.com/3418135/221350323-a3dedafa-49b4-4b3c-a2fa-a7992ea627dc.png)

 Bar graph of citations per year for most cited papers showing *Mycobacterium bovis* as the main topic, by year.
 This graph is more estheticaly pleasing than the previous one but it is harder to gather patterns for better performing articles.

+My main conclusion is that visualizing number of citation by timespan since publication of original article can give important insights on how well a publication was received by the scientific community, there seems to be a correlation between total number of citations and number of citations in the first two years.
+These results should be taken with a grain of salt given the incomplete nature of the dataset.

 [Planilha 2.pdf](https://github.com/themudo/Portfolio/files/10830633/Planilha.2.pdf)